My-Finance-Report/yearly_report/README.md

   --> seems to be a bug on the sync frequency
 -> Email

+-> rethink navbar -> remove uploads, put in link with plaid, add account management -> track uploads on the account level

 -> would be nice to have some tests around user creation

--> nav bar is weird on tablet

 -> there is a bug in how we write the settings to the db on user table -- possibly want new users to be power users?